nripstein/nripstein.github.io/_pages/about.md

 I completed my undergraduate degree in McMaster University's interdisciplinary "[Artsci](https://artsci.mcmaster.ca/)" program, with combined honours in Psychology, Neuroscience and Behaviour, and a Math minor.
 I developed my deep interest in Statistics through computational neuroscience research, where I studied the "Bayesian brain hypothesis," and worked on statistical models of human sensory perception and learning.

-I'm currently taking a post-bachelor year of advanced statistics and math courses to prepare for my graduate studies.

 In my free time, I like to hike, canoe, play chess, and follow the stock market.